carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-Intro.md

 - "What are the two different goals to keep in mind when modeling data?"
 - "How can we evaluate a model's ability to capture a true signal/relationship in the data versus spurious noise?"

-title: Intro to linear regression
+title: Predictive vs. explanatory regression
 ---

 ## Goals of Linear Regression